datacarpentry/wrangling-genomics/episodes/02-variant_calling.md

 {: .callout}

-> ## Multiple line commands
->
+#### Multi-line commands

-> Some of the commands we ran in this lesson are burly!
-When typing a long
-> command into your terminal, you can use the `\` character
-> to separate code chunks onto separate lines.
+Some of the commands we ran in this lesson are burly!
+When typing a long command into your terminal, you can use the `\` character to separate code chunks onto separate lines.
 This can make your code more readable.
->
-{: .callout}